ziqizhang/data/ontology mapping/readme.md

 For the descriptions of each dataset, see Section 4.5.2 in the paper.

-For each dataset there is
-"pair"     - annotated pair-wise equivalence "clusters" - gs for evaluating clustering of equivalent relations, derived from "pair" data
+For each dataset there is "pair" - annotated pair-wise equivalence; and "clusters" - gs for evaluating clustering of equivalent relations, derived from "pair" data

-Files inside "pair" have 6 columns
+Files inside "pair" have 6 columns:
 1 - relation 1 url;
 2 - relation 2 url;
 3 - ignore;